Skip to Main Content

 There are pros and cons to focusing on a donor acquisition strategy rather than a donor retention strategy.
 The main drawback is the cost to acquire donors compared to their donor lifetime value.

 It is far more expensive to get new one-time donors than it is to get previous donors to give again.
-However, if your nonprofit has an industry-average donor retention rate, you retain only one of five donors.
+But, if your nonprofit has an industry-average donor retention rate, you retain only one of five donors.
 That means four of five first-time donors will never give again.
-A good donor retention strategy can shrink that number but, arguably, nonprofits must launch a donor acquisition campaign every so often to stay afloat.
-Building a thriving donor base that supports your program must include both acquisition and retention strategies.

 Tips for Acquiring New Donors

-What it takes to acquire new donors can be broken down into three simple steps: research, updating your messaging, and building your outreach plan.
-Let’s take a closer look at each of the three steps.
+What it takes to acquire new donors can be broken down into three simple steps: research into your current donors, establishing your messaging, and building your outreach plan.

 Research begins with evaluating your current supporter base.
-You’ll use that data in a few ways: You’ll look for potential donors in your existing database, use it to create donor personas, and gather important information that will make your future appeals more effective.
+You’ll use that data in a few ways: You’ll look for potential donors in your existing database, use it to create donor profiles, and gather important information that will make your future appeals more effective.

 Identifying trends and patterns in your existing supporter base (including the research you just did to identify prospective donors) will help you determine your target audience, or the demographics a majority of your donors have in common.
 You can use that data to develop donor personas, which will help you visualize the types of people that are most interested in your mission.
 Building these personas will get you thinking about how to differentiate your messaging so it appeals most to those groups.
 If your donor base is primarily women in their 30s and 40s, you’ll reach out to new potential donors differently than you would if it was mostly men in their 20s.